A Lilly Endowment Summer Theological Institute for High School Youth

 Who can attend?

-SHU Journey invites Catholic high school students from rising freshmen to rising seniors who are interested in growing in and becoming leaders in their faith.
+SHU Journey invites Catholic high school students from rising sophomores to rising seniors who are interested in growing in and becoming leaders in their faith.
 SHU Journey is developed specifically for young men and women who want to become more knowledgeable, effective, confident, faith-filled leaders in their parishes, schools, and communities.

 When and Where?